Grand European Travel Logo

 Day 8

-Head for the quaint seaside fishing village of Georgetown in eastern Prince Edward Island.
-Meet a local fisherman who will regale you with tales of life at sea and teach you all about the area's lobster and mussel industry.
-Enjoy a delicious Highlight Lunch at the Historic Georgetown Inn featuring delicious Island blue mussels and lunch made with local products.
-A visit to a maritime province wouldn't be complete without a lighthouse tour - after lunch, head out to the first lighthouse on Prince Edward Island and end your day with a tasting at Rossignol Winery, the first winery on Prince Edward Island specializing in table and fruit wines.
+The flavors of Prince Edward Island will delight your palate today in the quaint seaside fishing village of Georgetown.
+Meet a local fisherman and exceptional storyteller who will regale you with tales of life at sea and teach you all about the area's lobster and mussel industry.
+Then taste the flavors over a delicious Highlight Lunch of island blue mussel cooked fresh by the fisherman.
+A visit to a maritime province wouldn't be complete without a lighthouse tour.
+Head out to the first lighthouse on Prince Edward Island, Point Prim, and end your day with a tasting at Rossignol Winery, the first winery on Prince Edward Island specialising in table and fruit wines.

 Colourful Shops in Charlottetown, Canada